A settings migration inside Cisco Webex Control Hub. I owned the design across two product teams, from research through to the validated final flows.

 Admin access concerns

-Control Hub users raised concerns about granting full Slido admin access within Control Hub, worried it could unintentionally affect settings for other Webex features.
+Control Hub users worried that granting full Slido admin access could unintentionally affect other Webex settings.
 SSO login behaviour also surfaced as unclear.

 Finding 03